ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 .. seealso::

-    See more about exceptions in section `Exceptions`_ below.
+    See more about exceptions in section
+    :ref:`ansible_collections.community.general.docsite.guide_modulehelper.exceptions` below.

 Ansible modules must have a ``main()`` function and the usual test for ``'__main__'``.
 When using MH that should look like: